 Starting point: Rainbow Vista parking lot

-Rainbow Vista is a pleasant out and back hike with a minimal elevation that culminates with an elevated panoramic view across a red canyon.
+Rainbow Vista is a pleasant out-and-back hike with a minimal elevation that culminates with an elevated panoramic view across a red canyon.

 The route is marked by stripey boulders that have earned the hike its colorful name and if you are wearing decent footwear then you can scramble up the rocks to make it all the more adventurous and get even more incredible views.